peoplesoftninja/AWSStudy/README.md

     * Failover: Route traffic to secondary if primary is not available
     * Geolocation: Route based on location

+## DNS Failover

+* Keep the ELB/S3, the primary source as primary.
+In the failover
+* Health check should be enabled at primary for this feature to work
+* For the S3 or the secondary, set as failover and keep secondary.

 # Steps to Host

 * Buy a Domain Name from a Domain Registrar like GoDaddy or from AWS or from free services